Transforming Learning Spaces: The Evolution of Classroom Centres in 2026

 - Reading Corner: A cozy space with diverse books, comics, and magazines.

-- Writing Center: Equipped with paper, journals, writing tools, and prompts.
+- Writing Centre: Equipped with paper, journals, writing tools, and prompts.

-- Phonics/Word Study Center: Featuring magnetic letters, word sorts, and spelling games.
+- Phonics/Word Study Centre: Featuring magnetic letters, word sorts, and spelling games.

-- Listening Center: Offering audiobooks and headphones for independent listening.
+- Listening Centre: Offering audiobooks and headphones for independent listening.

 Designed to reinforce mathematical concepts through hands-on exploration and problem-solving.
 Examples include:

-- Manipulatives Center: Using blocks, counters, and geometric shapes to explore concepts.
+- Manipulatives Centre: Using blocks, counters, and geometric shapes to explore concepts.

-- Games Center: Featuring board games and card games that practice math skills.
+- Games Centre: Featuring board games and card games that practice math skills.

-- Problem-Solving Center: Presenting math puzzles and logic challenges.
+- Problem-Solving Centre: Presenting math puzzles and logic challenges.

-- Measurement Center: Including rulers, scales, and measuring cups for practical application.
+- Measurement Centre: Including rulers, scales, and measuring cups for practical application.

-These centers encourage observation, experimentation, and inquiry-based learning.
+These centres encourage observation, experimentation, and inquiry-based learning.

 - Exploration Station: With magnifying glasses, natural objects (leaves, rocks), and observation journals.